MeteoSwiss/nwp-fdb-polytope-demo/README.md

-# FDB and Polytope model data access and processing using meteodata-lab
+# FDB and Polytope model data access and processing

 This repository contains examples for using [FDB](https://meteoswiss.atlassian.net/wiki/spaces/IW2/pages/144150401/Realtime+FDB+for+ICON) and [Polytope](https://meteoswiss.atlassian.net/wiki/spaces/IW2/pages/327780397/Polytope) to access ICON forecast data and process it using meteodata-lab.